strehle/cmdline-openid-client/client-auth-doc.md

 is then set into a header variable and transported to the authentication server.
 The termination component (proxy/load balancer) has no knowledge about the mappings but typically allow most often only CA signed certificates.
 This makes it hard to supported generic mTLS.

 In SAP Cloud Identity the applications allow to generate a P12 in section client authentication.
-These P12 files contain CA signed certificates and therefore they can be used with this tool.
+These P12 files contain CA signed certificates, and therefore they can be used with this tool.

 #### mTLS
+The standard is not part of OIDC but only available in addition in RFC 8705.
 ##### Pro
 * Easy to support in client components, e.g. curl, client REST frameworks.
 They all support X509 authentication and therefore a setup on client side is easy.
 ##### Cons
 * CA signed certificates are needed.
 Customers can have their own CA and register then their CA, but this is extra effort.
+* OAuth2/OIDC server support can be complicated, because the real TLS termination is most often done in a gateway before, and the mapping from a X509 to a client is done based on HTTP header variables and content.
+This content and the header variable can differ.
+You need to establish a check for passing only mTLS verified calls to the OAuth2 server otherwise you will have a big security problem if you only rely on Unit tests or Mocks etc.

+#### Private Key JWT
+OAuth2 servers more often support this client authentication.

 #### Private Key JWT - OAuth2 (RFC7523) flavour

 ##### Pro
-* Support in EntraID, SAP Cloud Identity, UAA
 * Another client credential tokens can be used.
 No extra generation with tools like this here needed.
 * More than one trust anchor is possible.
+* Support in EntraID, SAP Cloud Identity, UAA.
 ##### Cons
 * The standard and configuration is much more complicated.
 * The standard is defined for System-2-System communication only, not for single clients.